 10.1 RESPONSE RATE

-We had a relatively small sample of students who had responded to both to the pre- and post- surveys.
-The analysis can be greatly improved, especially for representativeness, if more of the sample participated in both surveys.
+We had a relatively small sample of responses for both the surveys.
+The analysis can be greatly improved, if more students participated in both surveys.
 With more data points, the results will be more robust and convincing.
 For example, the library could follow the example of the end of term course evaluation survey that rewards students with e-dollars for their participation.

 10.2 TRAINING DATA

-It was also challenging to give recommendations on improving research skills.
+It was challenging to give recommendations on improving research skills.
 Respondents only answered about whether or not they attended trainings, but no further information was asked of them about trainings.
-As mentioned earlier, comments that were given were inconsequential to library research skills or training.
-Our chi-squared analysis gives some insight into the effectiveness of trainings, but more information is needed if specific areas of weakness for library trainings can be obtained.
+Moreover, our analysis showed comments that were given were inconsequential to library research skills or training.
+The chi-squared test analysis gave some insight into the effectiveness of trainings, but more information is needed for studying specific areas of weakness for library trainings.

 11. CONCLUSION

-We sought to provide the library with analysis that would help them provide better training for the suite of research skills.
+We sought to provide the library with analysis that would help them provide better training for the research skills.
 The results of our visualisation and statistical chi-squared analysis are promising, and indicate that the trainings have had a general positive impact on students’ confidence levels.
 For more specific targetting on where the library can improve their trainings, further data collection should be done by the library, focussing on obtaining more detailed inputs from respondents.

 12. ACKNOWLEDGEMENT

-We want to acknowledge the invaluable input from our faculty supervisors, Professor Kam Tin Seong and Meenakshi Gopalakrishnan in helping with the directing of our analysis and producing this research paper.
+We want to acknowledge the invaluable input from our faculty supervisors, Professor Kam Tin Seong and Professor Meenakshi Gopalakrishnan and thank them for suppporting us throughout the project.
+We would also like to thank our sponsors Mr. Aaron Chee Hsien and Mr. Wee Lian William Koh for giving us the trust to work with their data and flexibility to explore solutions.

 13. CONTACT INFORMATION